 Take a Knee Sunday: NFL games are scheduled all day so expect lots of protests

 In a series of early-morning tweets on Sunday, President Trump doubled down on his divisive condemnation of NFL players who kneel during the American national anthem.
-Trump first made the comments at a rally in Alabama last week, saying such behavior should be a friable offense.
+Trump first made the comments at a rally in Alabama last week, saying such behavior should be a firable offense.

 If Trump were hoping his rhetoric would scare players into thinking twice about joining a “take a knee” protest during the NFL’s full slate of games today, he’s going to be disappointed.
 The first game—between the Baltimore Ravens and the Jacksonville Jaguars—kicked off in London at 9:30 a.m.
 ET, and several players from both teams knelt during the national anthem.
 Even the Jaguars’ owner, Shahid Khan—a Trump supporter—took part in the protest.
 Some said it was the largest “take a knee” protest yet.